dzvezdanovic/DiffService/README.md

 # DiffService
-Welcome to the Binary Diff Tool, a service that allows you to compare binary data and identify differences between them.
-This README provides essential information on how to use and integrate the Binary Diff Tool into your projects.
+Welcome to the DiffService, a service that allows you to compare binary data and identify differences between them.
+This README provides essential information on how to use and integrate the DiffService into your projects.

 ## Overview